DjangoForAll/Django-Course/Level_4/2_using_virtualenvs/Readme.md

 Virtualenvs create an isolated environment where you can install packages and experiment freely without affecting the rest of your machine.
 You can create as many virtualenvs as you want.
 Another advantage of virtualenvs is that they don't require permissions to install packages, installing global packages usually required you to have root access.

-> Virtualenv is not the only solution for this problem, there are multiple ways to create virual environments like pipenv, venv ( and a bunch more!) but for the sake of the course we will stick to virtualenv.
+> Virtualenv is not the only solution for this problem, there are multiple ways to create virtual environments like pipenv, venv ( and a bunch more!) but for the sake of the course, we will stick to virtualenv.

-Now that we know what virutalenvs are, lets create one!
+Now that we know what virutalenvs are, let's create one!

 ```bash
 pip install --user virtualenv